CHIEF EXECUTIVE OFFICER

 Her role as a case manager allows her to collaborate with clients, alumni parents, families, and treatment service providers, linking each together, to ensure the continuity of care, and to advocate for client’s care and rights.

 Because of Voyage’s focus on the entire family being part of the journey of recovery, Ginger helps our clients and their loved ones prepare for their discharge from treatment by reviewing and implementing discharge plans, and providing helpful training and resources.

 She is passionate about her children, deep sea fishing, snorkeling, water sports, and the outdoors in general.

 Frank, a Philadelphia transplant by way of New Jersey, began in the recovery field as a part-time behavioral health technician.
 Since then Frank has deepened his role and responsibilities, overseeing housing and supervising tech staffs in various levels of care.

 As Voyage’s Operations Supervisor, Frank is a liaison between our clinical facility and our residence, managing our team of behavioral health technicians, and to looking after the day-to-day routines of our patients.

 Frank enjoys helping young men in early recovery develop a sense of accountability, reliability and responsibility.
 He is passionate and knowledgeable about the Twelve Steps and Twelve Step fellowships, and he administers our in-house Big Book study, helping patients learn the fundamentals of the Twelve Steps.

-He believes in having fun in recovery but also learning how to be a man, building on life skills, boundaries, and daily routines.
+Frank is a die-hard Philly sports fan who catches Eagles road games whenever he can.
+He's also an avid golfer, and enjoys free-diving as well as traveling with his wife.
+He believes in having fun in recovery but also learning how to be a man, building on life skills, boundaries, and creating daily routines.